 People taking antibiotics may develop candidiasis because the antibiotics kill the bacteria that normally reside on the body, allowing Candida to grow unchecked.
 Corticosteroids or immunosuppressive therapy after organ transplantation can also lower the body’s defenses against candidiasis.
 Inhaled corticosteroids, often used by people with asthma, sometimes cause candidiasis of the mouth.
 Pregnant women, people receiving cancer therapy drugs, obese people, and people with diabetes also are more likely to be infected by Candida.

 In some people (usually people with a weakened immune system), Candida may invade deeper tissues as well as the blood, causing life-threatening systemic candidiasis Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
-The most common type of candidiasis is a superficial infection of the mouth, vagina... read more .
+The most common type of candidiasis is a superficial infection of... read more .

 Symptoms of candidiasis vary, depending on the location of the infection.

 Infections in skinfolds (intertriginous infections) or in the navel usually cause a bright red rash, sometimes with breakdown of skin.
 Small pustules may appear, especially at the edges of the rash, and the rash may itch intensely or burn.
 A candidal rash around the anus may be raw, white or red, and itchy.
 Infants may develop a candidal diaper rash Diaper rash (diaper dermatitis) A rash is an abnormal change in the texture or color of the skin.
-Known causes of rashes include irritation and bacterial, fungal, or viral infections.
-Symptoms include redness, white or yellow... read more in the diaper area.
+Known causes of rashes include irritation, allergies, drugs, and bacterial, fungal, or viral infections.
+Rashes include redness... read more in the diaper area.

 Penile candidiasis most often affects men with diabetes, uncircumcised men, or men whose female sex partners have vaginal candidiasis.
 Sometimes the rash may not cause any symptoms, but usually the infection causes a red, raw, itching, burning, or sometimes painful rash on the head of the penis.